Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tết đến gần nhưng vắng người mua, thủ phủ hoa cúc miền Trung lo lắng - Ảnh 1.

-Lack of buyers, Tet flower growers worried
+With few buyers, Tet flower growers are worried.

 Tết đến gần nhưng vắng người mua, thủ phủ hoa cúc miền Trung lo lắng - Ảnh 2.